Constant Nieuwenhuys: Situationist International

 After CoBrA Constant's work became more abstract.
 Back in Amsterdam in the summer of 1952 he developed an interest in spatial architecture and three-dimensional works.
 With Aldo van Eyck, whom he met during his CoBrA time, he created a space for the exhibition 'Man and House' at the Urban Museum Amsterdam from 1952-1953.
 In 1954 he worked on a project with Gerrit Rietveld.
-Together they created a model house for warehouses de Bijenkorf.
+Together they created a model house for the de Bijenkorf chain of department stores.

 In 1952 Constant received a scholarship from the Arts Council of Great Britain to study in London for three months.
 There he met, amongst others, Henry Moore, Anthony Hill, Kenneth Martin, Ben Nicholson, Barbara Hepworth, Roger Hilton and Victor Pasmore.
 He found the art climate in London very welcoming.
 As opposed to Paris, Constant felt that art was judged more objectively.

 At that time Constant lived near Kensington Gardens and as he walked through the bombed city every day he started to wonder how people live and how cities should be built.
 His stay in London raised his awareness of how the constructions that surround us influence us.
 He felt that the constructions of his time were mostly practical, immensely dull and provided no room to develop playful and creative lifestyles.

 In the summer of 1956 Asger Jorn invited Constant to Alba, Piedmont, Italy, for a congress dedicated to 'Industry and the Fine Arts' initiated by 'Mouvement pour un Bauhaus Imaginiste' (International Movement for an Imaginist Bauhaus).
 At this congress Constant presented his lecture Demain la poésie logera la vie in which he pleaded for a free architecture which could stimulate a creative lifestyle rather than impede it.
 In 1952 Debord had founded the Lettrist International for which he was a writer, filmmaker and strategic activist.
 The 'Lettrist International' were also at the Alba congress and they pleaded for a unitary urbanism (the synthesis of art and technology).
 Later that year Constant visited Debord in Alba, which proved to be an inspiration for both.